 Republic of China

-The Rise of Japan, the Xinhai Revolution, and World War I in Asia (28 July 1914)
+The Xinhai Revolution, World War I in Asia, the Warlord Era in China, the Russian Revolution and the Siberian Intervention (28 July 1914)

 Historical Map of East Asia & the Western Pacific